Online Universal Dirichlet Factor Portfolios: Constant re-balanced portfolios in factor driven markets

 \subsection{Constant re-balanced portfolios for a single factor market}

-In this section we derive a relationship between the growth rate of a constant re-balanced portfolio in a market that is driven by a single factor.
-This derivation serves to setup some of the preliminaries for results we show later.
-Through the body of this work, there are m assets, n periods of trading, and $b_{1}...b_{m}$ are portfolio allocations that drive returns of the portfolio.
-The symbol t stands for transpose and not time. $X_i$ is the $i^{th}$ relative price vector.
+In this section we find an analytical expression for the growth rate of a constant re-balanced portfolio in a market that is driven by a single factor. \ignore{This derivation serves to setup some of the preliminaries for results we show later.}We assume throughout that there are m assets, n periods of trading.
+A portfolio $b=(b_1,b_2,b_3...b_m), b_i \geq 0, \Sigma b_i = 1$ is the allocation of wealth to assets.
+The symbol t stands for transpose. $X_i$ is the $i^{th}$ relative price vector.
 A relative price is defined as the ratio of the price in the next time period to the current one.
 The long term average growth rate of a portfolio is given as:

 Consider a single factor model as:

 where $R_m^i$ is a scalar that denotes single-factor (market) returns for the $i^{th}$ period , and $\beta_{k}$ is a quantity that measures the factor exposure of the $k^{th}$ asset to the factor return.
 Using the above expression into the definition of the growth rate we have: